-Our board of directors unanimously recommends that you vote FOR each of the nominees.
+For all of the above reasons, our board of directors unanimously recommends that you vote FOR each of the nominees.

 CORPORATE GOVERNANCE AND RISK MANAGEMENT

 We are committed to good corporate governance and integrity in our business dealings.
 Our governance practices are documented in our Statement of Corporate Governance Principles, which addresses the role and composition of our board of directors and the functioning of the board and its committees.
 You can find our governance documents, including our Statement of Corporate Governance Principles, charters for each committee of the board, and our Code of Conduct, on our website www.vrtx.com under "Investors-Corporate Governance-Governance Documents."